Japan PM Shinzo Abe pledges greater government role at Fukushima

 "The accident in Fukushima cannot be left entirely to Tokyo Electric Power.
 There is a need for the government to play a role with a sense of urgency, including taking measures to deal with the waste water," Abe told a news conference.

-His industry minister and Japan’s head nuclear regulator have been tasked with finding the cause of the leaks and drafting steps to counter the problem, Abe said.
+His industry minister, Toshimitsu Motegi, and Japan's nuclear regulator had been tasked with finding the cause of the leaks and drafting steps to counter the problem, Abe said.

 "The government will make responsible efforts to address the matter, and clearly and promptly inform the domestic and international communities," he added.